benjaminjohansen/02456_VGGish_Deep_Ensemble/README.md

 Pretrained model weights for the final model can be found here (aprox.
 660 mb):

 wget https://www.dropbox.com/sh/9f8gjav0iqkp274/AACXXWlFQ9WEQui9vH72LW6Ja?dl=0

+Use the file soundname1.pickle from the folder Data as well.

 If you want to only use the test data, download the following subsample (aprox.
 800 mb)